AlexDCode/AutomatedRadioEvaluationSuite/docs/readthedocs/source/tutorial_PA.md

 # PA Tutorial

 The Power Amplifier (PA) module performs parametric measurements varying frequency, input RF power, and controlling up to four power supplies.
 The program will capture the measurements, calculate figures of merit (FoM), save the data, and plot the results.
+Note the test does not need to be run every time as the data can be loaded into the app.
+Sample data is available in [data/PA](https://github.com/AlexDCode/AutomatedRadioEvaluationSuite/tree/main/data/PA).

 ## Theory